WillemElbers/B2SAFE-GridFTP/HandsOn.md

 The goal is to improve the data transfer workflow as follows:

-* Configure the iRODS rule enginge in such a way that checksums are generated for the ingested data.
+* Configure the data transfer workflow in such a way that checksums are generated for the ingested data.
-* Configure the iRODS rule engine in such a way that PIDs are generated and assigned to ingested data.
+* Configure the data transfer workflow in such a way that PIDs are generated and assigned to ingested data.

+#### 3.2.1 Using the icommands

+You can use the `irchecksum` command to generate checksums for data objects in iRODS.
+Alternativly you can utilize the `irule` command and invoke a rule which uses the `<todo>` microservice.

+In order the mint pids you can use the `irule` command to call the B2SAFE microservices used to manage PIDs.

+#### 3.2.2 Using the iRODS server rule engine

+A better, and more advanced, approach is to use the iRODS rule engine to compute checksums and mint PIDs automatically.
+This has probably not been covered in the tutorials so far, so only proceed if you are ok with some trial and error.

 You can find the iRODS server rule engine configuration here: `/etc/irods/core.re`.